Michael W. Cuneo

 Michael W. Cuneo is a Canadian-born author who was professor of sociology and anthropology at Fordham University.

 Early life and education

 Cuneo was born in in Canada.

 He worked as a cab driver in Toronto, Ontario.
 His father had also been a cab driver.

 Cuneo received his doctorate from the University of Toronto in the study of religion in 1988.
 His doctoral supervisor was Roger O’Toole.

-He became a professor at Fordham University in New York City.
-He has subsequently retired.
+He became a professor at Fordham University in New York City, and has subsequently retired.